Nanoscale laser flash measurements of diffuson transport in amorphous Ge and Si: Summary and outlook

 \section{Summary and outlook}

 We report the results of thermal conductivity measurements of a-Si and a-Ge as a function of film thickness.
 The thermal conductivity was measured by traditional front/front TDTR experiments, as well a front/back TDTR method.
-The newly developed front/back TDTR geometry is a laser flash method with picosecond temporal resolution, and is therefore capable of accurately measuring the thermal conductivity of nanoscale layers.We observe a thickness independent thermal conductivity for a-Ge and a-Si of $0.4$ Wm$^{-1}$K$^{-1}$ and $0.6$ Wm$^{-1}$K$^{-1}$, respectively.
-The thickness independent thermal conductivity indicates that heat is primarily carried by diffusons and/or propagons with mean-free-paths shorter than a few nanometers.
+The front/back TDTR geometry is a laser flash method with picosecond temporal resolution capable of accurately measuring the thermal conductivity of nanoscale layers.
+We observe a thickness independent thermal conductivity for a-Ge and a-Si of $0.4$ W/(m-K) and $0.6$ W/(m-K), respectively.
+The thickness independent thermal conductivity indicates that heat is primarily carried by diffusons and/or propagons with mean free paths shorter than a few nanometers.
 In addition to providing insight on the fundamental mechanisms responsible for heat transfer in amorphous materials, our study demonstrates that nanoscale laser flash experiments are an effective tool for characterizing thermal transport in nanoscale heterostructures.